Stochastic heat differences between many-particle and density field descriptions: Many-polymer solution

 The next step is to find the heat rate in the field equation.
-To define the heat, eq.~(\ref{BE_rho_q}) with respect to $\partial {\rho} (t,{\bm X}^*)/\partial t$ is solved for \black{$-\Delta \mu(t,{\bm X}^*,\boldsymbol{\lambda})$} and organized as
+To define the heat, Eq.~(\ref{BE_rho_q}) with respect to $\partial {\rho} (t,{\bm X}^*)/\partial t$ is solved for $-\Delta \mu(t,{\bm X}^*,\boldsymbol{\lambda})$ and organized as

-which corresponds to eq.~(\ref{EOM_GLE_mu}).
-Note that $\sigma^{-1}({\bm X}^*,{\bm X}'^*)$ is defined through an inverse function of $\sigma({\bm X}'^*,{\bm X}''^*)$ appearing in the response function $\delta \left< {\rho}(t,{\bm X}^*)\right>_\Xi/\delta \black{(-\Delta {\mu}(s,{\bm X}'^*,\boldsymbol{\lambda}))}=R(t-s,{\bm X}^*,{\bm X}'^*)\Theta(t-s)=2\delta (t-s)\sigma ({\bm X}^*,{\bm X}'^*)\Theta(t-s)$ in the same manner as the arguments around eq.~(\ref{EOM_GLE_mu}).
+which corresponds to Eq.~(\ref{EOM_GLE_mu}).
+Note that $\sigma^{-1}({\bm X}^*,{\bm X}'^*)$ is defined through an inverse function of $\sigma({\bm X}'^*,{\bm X}''^*)$ appearing in the response function $\delta \left< {\rho}(t,{\bm X}^*)\right>_\Xi/\delta (-\Delta {\mu}(s,{\bm X}'^*,\boldsymbol{\lambda}))=R(t-s,{\bm X}^*,{\bm X}'^*)\Theta(t-s)=2\delta (t-s)\sigma ({\bm X}^*,{\bm X}'^*)\Theta(t-s)$ in the same manner as the arguments around Eq.~(\ref{EOM_GLE_mu}).

-Let us proceed further along the formalism in Section~\ref{heat_field}.
+Let us proceed further along the formalism in Sec.~\ref{heat_field}.
 Although the variables are modified as ${\bm x}\rightarrow {\bm X}^*$, the analogous form is retained.
 Hence, the definition of the heat rate in the field is employed as